 The FY 2024 budget proposed by the White House is for a record $6.9 trillion in federal spending. $1.8 trillion of that spending to be funded by new borrowing by the federal government because government revenues over the period are estimated to only be $5.1 trillion.

-Of that total proposed spending, $4.2 trillion would be for mandated spending much of which is funded by dedicated payroll taxes levied on workers and their employers to pay for Social Security and Medicare.
-Interest on the debt , which is costing the federal government $261 billion this year but will be significantly higher in 2024 next year because of significantly higher interest rates.
+Of that total proposed spending, $4.2 trillion would be for mandated spending, much of which is funded by dedicated payroll taxes levied on workers and their employers to pay for Social Security and Medicare.
+Interest on the debt, which is costing the federal government $261 billion this year but will be significantly higher in 2024 next year because of stunningly higher interest rates.
 (For those who wonder why only the interest payments are counted, not the repayment of principal, that’s because the government doesn’t repay its mounting debt but just rolls it over using new borrowing — in this case at a higher borrowing rate.)

 The total so-called “discretionary “ total in Biden’s proposed 2024 budget is $1.7 trillion.
 Of that, a staggering $888 billion is for the military.
 That, for the record, is the first time since World War II (when the US was fully mobilized for a few years funding its role in a global hot war), that the Pentagon’s share of “discretionary” spending — 52% — has exceeded the budget for all other discretionary budget lines combined.

 And actually, broadly speaking, the US is spending a lot more on its military and its militarist foreign policy.
 Included in the real total but currently falsely classified as “other discretionary spending,” are the CIA, NSA, Veterans Affairs and parts of the State Department as well as other agencies like the Department of Homeland Security and the FBI.
 And to make matters worse, of all the items in the federal budget, the military portion is the only one that in recent years has been raised beyond what the Pentagon and White House have requested.
 Last year, for example, Republicans with some Democratic support, pushed successfully for an extra $45 billion to the.
 Pentagon, much of it for weapons systems the Pentagon no longer wanted.
 This year, Republicans who control the House are talking about pushing for an across-the-board 8% increase in the Pentagon budget instead of the 3.2% increase proposed by Biden.
-That would push the US military spending well over the $1-trillion mark, meaning it would dwarf spending on the needs of Americans for better roads and bridges, education funding for schools in low-income states and communities, action on climate change and the damage caused by, a Postal Service that actually works like it used to, more funding for medical research, food and housing assistance for the nation’s unconscionably huge population living on the edge, etc.
+That would push the US military spending well over the $1-trillion mark, meaning it would dwarf spending on the needs of Americans for better roads and bridges, education funding for schools in low-income states and communities, action on climate change and the damage caused by, a Postal Service that actually works like it used to (remember when a first-class stamp got domestic mail delivered anywhere within two days?), more funding for medical research, food and housing assistance for the nation’s unconscionably huge population living on the edge, etc.

 How big is the US military and the military budget?
 Well, with 1.3 million active duty troops in the US (171,000 or 12% of them based overseas), and over two million reservists and National Guard troops, this country has one of the largest and the best equipped military forces in the world.
 That massive force doesn’t have a great record at defeating vastly smaller and dramatically less well-equipped fighting forces, whether in Korea in the early ‘50s, Vietnam in the ‘60s and early ‘70s, Iraq in the ‘90s and Afghanistan’s Taliban in this new century.
 Meanwhile, the country doesn’t seem to be any more secure for all that spending, given that we’re now being told military spending has to be boosted because of supposed threats from China, Russia and Iran among others.
 For decades, the Pentagon and its cheerleaders in Congress and the media have always called for more funding anyhow, in times of war and times of peace, warning always about new and greater “threats.”

-The truth is that US military spending is greater today, and has been for some time, than the spending of all other nations in the world combined, and the US is not facing any existential threat requiring such a huge military.
+The truth is that US military spending is greater today, and has been for some time, than the spending of all other nations in the world combined.
+Meanwhile the US is not facing any existential threat requiring such a huge military.